SomeWeekendReading/someweekendreading.github.io/quotes.md

 ## The Religious Ones

+"To be called 'woke' in a world that sleeps through suffering is no insult." &ndash; [Pope Leo XIV]( )

 "Pride does not go before a fall.
 Pride is a fall, in the instant understanding of all the intelligent who see it." &ndash; [G. K. Chesterton](https://en.wikipedia.org/wiki/G._K._Chesterton), _Illustrated London News_, 1914-Aug-22.